- Rounded Look

 LA’s #1 Source For Hairline Lowering

 Hair loss is relatively common in women, more common than one would imagine.
-Half of women over the age of 50, have some degree of cosmetic hair loss.
-The presentation, however, is much different than in men and the management of women with hair loss requires significant expertise in both diagnosis and treatment.
-For those women in whom surgical hair restoration is indicated, special surgical skills are required to achieve the best results.
-It is a mistake for a surgeon to assume that hair loss in women can be treated the same way as in men and hair transplants in over 90% of women is the wrong decision.
+For women who are candidates for a hair transplant or restoration, special surgical skills are required to achieve the best results.
+It is a mistake for a surgeon to assume that hair loss in women can be treated the same way as in men, more importantly hair transplants in over 90% of women is the wrong decision.

 Women generally have a diffuse thinning (hair loss all over the head including the back and sides of the head), in contrast to men who more frequently have a “patterned” type (hair loss that spares the back and sides).
 Women often maintain their frontal hairline, whereas men characteristically lose a significant amount of hair in the front part of their scalp from the very beginning including the very frontal part of the hair line.
 Hair loss in women is most often very gradual, with the rate accelerating during pregnancy and at menopause.
 In family lines where mother, aunt, grandmother or sisters have it, it may start gradually in their 20s and plateau quickly or continue to progress.
 It is more often cyclical than in men, with seasonal changes that reverse themselves, and it is more easily affected by hormonal changes, medical conditions, and external factors such as emotional stress.